-15. This full-time assignment is expected to start in Q2 2023 based in Maputo, Mozambique.
-Should travel be required, the Consultant's travel expenses will be reimbursed following applicable procedures and guidelines.
-MEF will carry out an annual assessment of the Consultant's performance.
+15. This is a full-time assignment starting on or around July 2023 and based in Maputo, Mozambique.
+The employer will reimburse the Consultant's travel expenses following applicable procedures and guidelines.
+MEF will conduct an annual assessment of the consultant's performance.
 If the Consultant's performance is found unsatisfactory, the contract will be discontinued.